Adding Custom Songs to Taiko 3DS3

 .

-This section will convert your TJA file and audio into Namco's file and audio format so that it will work in a 3DS.
+In this section, we will convert your TJA file and its audio to Namco's file and audio format so that it will work in a 3DS.

 - Navigate to